apache/datasketches-website/docs/Quantiles/QuantilesSketchOverview.md

 This is a stochastic streaming sketch that enables near-real time analysis of the approximate distribution of comparable values from a very large stream in a single pass.
-The analysis is obtained using a getQuantiles() function or its inverse functions the Probability Mass Function from getPMF() and the Cumulative Distribution Function from getCDF().
+The analysis is obtained using a getQuantiles() function or its inverse functions, the Probability Mass Function, getPMF(), and the Cumulative Distribution Function, getCDF().

 * **NOTE:** See also the <a href="{{site.docs_dir}}/KLL/KLLSketch.html">KLL Sketch</a>.